Projects of Sven Koenig

 information: Teams of agents are faster and more fault tolerant than

-I am currently pursuing the following research directions:
+We are currently pursuing the following research directions:

-I was once pursuing the following research directions:
+We once pursued the following research directions:

 (You can click on the project titles for more information and publications.)